UnioGame/unigame.meta.backend/README.md

 ## API Contract Generation

-The module provides functionality to automatically generate C# contracts from swagger.json API definitions.
+The module provides functionality to automatically generate C# contracts from Swagger 2.0 and OpenAPI 3.0 JSON definitions.

 ### Using the API Contract Generator

 1. Open the generator window from menu: **UniGame/Meta Service/Generate API Contracts**
 2. Configure the following settings:
-   - **Swagger JSON Path**: Path to your swagger.json file
+   - **Swagger JSON Path**: Path to your Swagger/OpenAPI JSON file
    - **Output Folder**: Directory where contract files will be generated
    - **API URL Template**: Template for URL paths (default: `api/{0}`)
    - **API Allowed Paths** (optional): Filter to include only specific API paths